-on SNF turned out to be extremely difficult (the Iranians required Russia to pay them for taking the SNF back to Russia);54 however, by 2005, the Russian officials completed the negotiations on terms acceptable to Russia.55 The first delivery of nuclear fuel and the subsequent physical startup of the Bushehr NPP helped restore Iran's confidence in Russia as a reliable partner in the nuclear field that had eroded due to Moscow's support for the UN sanctions against Tehran.
+To that end, in 2001 - even before the crisis around Iran's nuclear program took place and despite the domestic opposition to the bill - Russia adopted a new law allowing for the import of spent nuclear fuel (SNF).
+The rationale behind this move was two-fold: Russia would manage both to bring back the SNF from the Bushehr NPP to address the long-time U.S. proliferation-related concerns, and to create the legal basis for the construction of an international SNF storage under the auspices of the IAEA, something that could help Russia join a potentially beneficial market.53 Securing a bilateral agreement with Iran on SNF turned out to be extremely difficult (the Iranians required Russia to pay them for taking the SNF back to Russia)54; however, by 2005, the Russian officials completed the negotiations on terms acceptable to Russia55.
+The first delivery of nuclear fuel and the subsequent physical startup of the Bushehr NPP helped restore Iran's confidence in Russia as a reliable partner in the nuclear field that had eroded due to Moscow's support for the UN sanctions against Tehran.
 This maintained the Russian presence in Iran which, in the Russian view, was critical for further negotiations on Iran's nuclear program.

 In 2009, Iran happened to run out of fuel for the Tehran Research Reactor that was shipped to Iran before the Islamic Revolution by the United States and informed the IAEA about this issue.
 By that time, the election of President Obama instilled hope in many countries, including Russia, that the long-standing deadlock over Iran's nuclear program could be overcome.

-According to Hon.
-Robert Einhorn,
+As Robert Einhorn recalls, the United States came up with the idea that it could cooperate to supply fuel for that reactor and buy some time and space for more comprehensive negotiation.
+In exchange, the Iranians would ship out of the country enough uranium so that for a substantial period of time they would not have enough enriched uranium required for a single